microsoft/vcpkg/docs/maintainers/vcpkg_from_git.md

 A list of patches to be applied to the extracted sources.

 Relative paths are based on the port directory.

+### UNADVERTISED
+means the given REF cannot be fetched directly but is a valid ref.

+### FETCH_PARAMS
+parameters to pass to the internal fetch command. default: --depth 1 -n

 ## Notes:
 `OUT_SOURCE_PATH`, `REF`, and `URL` must be specified.